 Bergen County Business Divorce Attorneys

 Our divorce attorneys at Sherwood, Johnson & Poles understand that business owners are worried about their business during their divorce.
-With over 25 years of experience, our divorce attorneys are prepared to fight for you and your business's best interests.
+With over 25 years of combined experience, our divorce attorneys are prepared to fight for you and your business's best interests.

 Do you have shared business interests with your spouse?
 Schedule a free consultation with our skilled divorce attorneys by calling (888) 224-1218 or contact us online to learn more about how we can help you protect your business interests.